 Lower second and first molars are the most susceptible to cracked teeth syndrome, followed by upper premolars.

-Molar teeth are the most vulnerable teeth to CTS because teeth in the back withstand shear force the most.
-Molars are also susceptible to decay which compromise their strength and integrity because molars are in the back of mouth and many people have difficulty maintaining proper hygiene due to their location.
+Molar teeth are the most vulnerable to CTS because they withstand the most shear force.
+Molars are also susceptible to decay, which compromises their strength and integrity, because they are located in the back of the mouth, and many people have difficulty maintaining proper hygiene due to their position.

 Treatment of cracked teeth syndrome